 Tip: Be sure to have patience and spend a bit of time looking into the different date and destination options.
 If you find a good price, date and destination combo then write down the details so you can look back at all your options later and assess which one is best!

 Tip 2: Early morning and late-night flights will more than likely be cheaper but keep in mind how much it will cost to get to and from the airport at that time if it’s too early or too late for public transport.
 E.g A cheap 6:00 am flight out of London looks good but the tube and trains won’t be running at 4:00 am when you’ll need to leave so you’ll need to get a taxi for most or part of the journey which is not budget-friendly!

 Know your European geography & use your common sense.

 I’m now going to go back on what I said above.
 You need to make sure you use your common sense.
 Often there are a lot of cheap flights to places like Oslo, Basel, Stockholm from London, but all of these cities are in very expensive Countries and your accommodation, food etc will cost a lot once you’re there.

-Generally, Scandinavian Countries are the most expensive in Europe, followed by Western European Countries, followed by Central European Countries and lastly Eastern European Countries are the cheapest to visit.
+Generally, Scandinavian countries are the most expensive in Europe, followed by Western European countries, followed by Central European countries and lastly Eastern European countries are the cheapest to visit.
 Hence why I love Eastern European Countries and why I knew Belgrade in Serbia was going to be cheap.
-The flights were £40.00 which weren’t the cheapest flights I could have got but like I said, I spent £90.00 in 2 days whilst I was there which would not happen in Scandinavia where I could get flights for around £30.00 to.
+The flights were £40.00 which weren’t the cheapest flights I could have got butase I said, I spent £90.00 in 2 days whilst I was there which would not happen in Scandinavia where I could get flights for around £30.00 to.